-We are developing problems in the areas of food processing, energy, and statistics.
-If you have suggestions, contact the MISG Director, A/Prof Peter Pudney.
+We have started looking for industry problems to present at MISG 2019.
+If you have any suggestions, please contact the MISG 2019 Director, A/Prof Peter Pudney.

 MISG 2017 ran from 13-17 February 2017.
 It was opened by Emeritus Professor John Ockendon from Oxford University, who was instrumental in setting up study groups around the world.

 We had about 65 delegates at MISG 2017, of which about one-third were PhD students.
 Most delegates were from Australia, but we also had visitors from the UK, Europe, Japan and Korea.

 - analysing the lateness of UK passenger trains

 - determining the impact of safety cameras on road crashes

 - developing electricity control and pricing mechanisms for micro-grids.

 MISG 2016 ran from 1-5 February 2016.
 The problems included:

 - Inference in a knowledgebase (DST Group)